Mthatha: History

 In 1973, a summit meeting of the black homeland leaders was held at Umtata, when they decided to federate their respective states after independence.
 In 1976, Transkei was granted independence as a bantustan, a nominally independent state not recognised outside South Africa.
 Mthatha served as the capital under the name "Umtata".
 Under the Transkei regime, an airport named after the then ruler of Transkei KD Matanzima was built.
 On 21 May 2012, the airport was formally handed over to Lindiwe Sisulu, then Minister of Defence, by Noxolo Kiviet, then Premier of the Eastern Cape.
 However, the South African National Defence Force relinquished its control of the airport in 2013.
 The airport was renamed Mthatha Airport.

-After the end of apartheid, some sections of the African business and professional community migrated to traditionally white areas of economic activity, and this has been widely cited as a cause of economic recession in the municipality, but a number of construction projects offer hope for renewal.

 Many of South Africa's black leaders – including Walter Sisulu, Sabelo Phama, Bantu Holomisa and Nelson Mandela — come from this area, and Nelson Rholihlahla Mandela lived out his retirement in his home village of Qunu, a few kilometres south of Mthatha.
 Mthatha is a focal point of the Nelson Mandela Route which celebrates the life of Nelson Mandela.
 There are three Nelson Mandela Museums.
 Spread across three sites, they collect, interpret and exhibit key aspects of the story of the life and times of Nelson Mandela.
 The three historical sites of the museum are at Mvezo, Qunu and the Bunga Building in Mthatha.
 In the Bunga Building is the story of the Long Walk to Freedom and an exhibition of the many gifts received by Nelson Mandela.